KostasAronis/stegajs/README.md

 Using a static image video (such as a music compilation from youtube) as a base makes the process a lot easier so for this first version we chose to use this method.

+RESTRICTIONS:
+* This currently only works on .png images.
+* We currently only change a frame once every 2 seconds (fps = 1/2).
+This is done for easier syncing of embedding / retrieving.
+This tremendously lowers the size of data that can be conceiled per second of video.

 ## Least Significant Bit Steganography
 Each image can be represented by an array of pixels and each pixel can be represented in the RGB colorspace as three values (0-255), or three 8bit binary numbers.
 What least siginificant bit steganography does is hide a couple of bits from the original data in the last couple of bits from the channels of each of the image's pixels.
 This changes the value of each channel so little that no visual change can be spotted.
 The more bits we use from each channel the more noticable the changes will be.